sagedemage/Arch-Linux-Installation-Guide/README.md

 # Arch-Linux-Installation-Guide

 ## About getting into Arch Linux
 I will assume you are knowledgable of linux.
 I would recommend you have some experience with Ubuntu or Manjaro linux distributions.
+Arch linux is an advance linux distribution because of its minimal nature of it.

 ## Reccomendations
 1. Have some experience with